 - Widget Logic – Do you use widgets in your blog’s sidebar?
 Than is this small plugin for you.
 Enable/disable widgets for (single) categories or just for pages or blog posts.
 Use the conditional tags you know from your WordPress themes inside all your widgets.

 - Broken Link Checker – While the redirection plugin is able to detect 404 errors on your site, will this plugin detect all other broken links.
 An easy to use interface makes it possible to handle thousands of links.

-- WordPress SEO – We know that WordPress is missing important SEO features, this plugin written by Joost de Valk will solve most of the problems.
+- Yoast SEO – We know that WordPress is missing important SEO features, this plugin written by Joost de Valk will solve most of the problems.
 Rewrite page titles, create XML sitemaps and analyze your articles.

 - WP Super Cache – A WordPress site is a PHP/MySQL application, that will say that each page view will use a lot of resources.
-The solution is a website cache plugin, WP Super cache has many options and support Content delivery networks (CDN) out of the box.
+The solution is a website cache plugin, WP Super Cache has many options and support Content delivery networks (CDN) out of the box.

 - Yet Another Related Posts Plugin – Like most other “related posts” plugins will this show a specific numbers of posts below your current post.
 I think YARPP is more relevant and I like the way how you can create your own template for your related posts.
 The related posts widget is maybe a good addition for your sidebar.

-- Akismet – If you accept comments for your Blog posts, enable it otherwise you’ll get a lot of comment Spam!
+- Akismet – If you accept comments for your blog posts, enable it otherwise you’ll get a lot of comment Spam!

 Great plugins for different tasks

 - WordPress.com Popular Posts – If you use the WordPress statistics plugin (included in the WordPress Jetpack) you can use this widget (plugin).
 Place the widget at the top of the sidebar and raise the number of page-views per visitor.